jonas1ara/73/Problems/Matrix/Set-Matrix-Zeroes/README.md

 # Set Matrix Zeroes:

-This directory contains implementations of the "Set Matrix Zeroes" problem in the C++ and C# languages.
-Each implementation marks rows and columns that contain zeros and then zeroes them out with temporal complexity `O(m·n)`.
+This directory contains an implementation of the "Set Matrix Zeroes" problem in C#.
+The implementation marks rows and columns that contain zeros and then zeroes them out with temporal complexity `O(m·n)`.

 ## Problem description